Blog hero image

 • 1% cashback at three shops of your choice.
 Including Migros, Coop, SBB, and Digitec

-• 0.33% cashback everywhere else
+• 0.25% cashback everywhere else

-• Shopping Insurance with best price guarantee (up to CHF 2,000 per year, CHF 1,000 per event)
+• Shopping insurance with best-price guarantee (up to CHF 2,000 per year, CHF 1,000 per event)

 • Travel insurance with SOS Assistance (up to CHF 50,000 per person)

-• 24/7 emergency call center
+• 24/7 emergency call centre

 • Medical transport and repatriation